 Antibiotics reduce the diversity of microbes living in the gut.
 They also reduce the population of good bacteria living in the gut, paving the way for Candida overgrowth.

 These changes have other serious consequences.
-Because up to 80% of the immune system is found in the gut, antibiotic use puts us at a greater risk of both food and respiratory allergies.
-And finally, as Dr. Blaser’s research implies, antibiotic use can make us obese.
-(3)
+Because up to 70 percent of the immune system is found in the gut, antibiotic use puts us at a greater risk of both food and respiratory allergies.12 And finally, as Dr. Blaser’s research implies, antibiotic use can make us obese.13

 Probiotics are the antidote to antibiotic therapy — or at least, they are the best antidote we have been able to come up with.
 While human beings were never meant to manage the effects of a devastated inner ecosystem, probiotics offer a way to repopulate the gut with good bacteria and yeast.
 Probiotics have been proven to not only promote weight loss and reduce BMI, but they can help to fend off the common cold, reduce stress and anxiety, improve cognition in Alzheimer’s patients, promote recovery after injury, minimize the deadly complications of liver disease, regulate blood pressure, alleviate diabetes, and so much more.14,15,16,17,18,19,20,21,22

 Unfortunately, probiotics are the one food group missing from most plates.

 While standard nutrition classes may discuss calories and break down food into its basic units of fat, sugar, and protein, the living probiotic value of food has been nearly forgotten.
 The good news is that we’re seeing a resurgence of interest in probiotic foods, especially as researchers discover just how complex our relationship is with our inner ecosystem.
 With this renewed interest in our body’s ecology, people are losing weight and bringing their metabolism back into a state of balance.
 At Body Ecology, this is something we strongly recommend after taking any gut-compromising antibiotics.